Energy conversion from heat to electricity by highly reversible phase-transforming ferroelectrics: Material development strategies

-From energetic analysis, the cost of pyroelectric energy conversion is the heat in the heating half cycle or the work required to cool the active material in the cooling half cycle, while the return is the change of polarization stored as the electrostatic energy.
-The ratio $(1/c)(dP/dT)$ where $c$ is the heat capacity at a fixed bias field, is a natural choice of figure of merit, which is in fact equivalent to one of the proposed figures of merit in this research field. \cite{lang2001book, bowen2014} Across a phase transformation, the effective heat capacity integrated over temperature is the latent heat $\ell$, while the integrated $dP/dT$ is the jump of polarization $\pjump$.
-Based on thermodynamic analysis of a new energy conversion design without application of a bias field \cite{zhang2019power}, a new figure of merit was proposed to consider the conversion in a temperature range covering a complete loop of phase transformation.
+Across a phase transformation, the effective heat capacity integrated over temperature is the latent heat $\ell$, while the integrated $dP/dT$ is the jump of polarization $\pjump$.
+Based on thermodynamic analysis of a energy harvesting cycle without application of a bias field \cite{zhang2019power}, we propose a figure of merit considering the conversion in a temperature range covering a complete loop of phase transformation.
 That is,

 where $\kappa$ is the maximum value of $\vert dP/dT\vert$ near the transformation temperature, $\pjump$ is the jump of polarization across the phase transformation corresponding to the latent heat $\ell$.
 Eq. \eqref{eq:fom} rationalizes the searching of ferroelectric materials specially desirable for conversion from small temperature fluctuations to electricity by phase transformation.
 It is one of the key factors considered in this paper for material development.